jonfryd/tifoon/README.md

 * Try to apply well-known design principles and patterns where applicable
 * Write testable code and unit tests for critical functionality

-We want to ensure well-crafted software, which is robust, relies on reasonable defaults and behaves in ways that are "unsurprising" to the general audience.
+We want to ensure robust software, which relies on reasonable defaults and behaves in ways that are "unsurprising" to the general audience.

 # Author